 For example, a bear’s weight can range from 60 to 1,600 lbs (27.2 to 725.7 kgs), depending on their age and species.
 When a bear stands, they reach anywhere from 4 to 8 feet (1.2 to 2.4 m) tall.

-All types of bears are omnivorous, meaning they eat a mixture of meat and plants.
+All types of bears are omnivorous, meaning they eat a mixture of meat and any type of plant.
 They scavenge and hunt for their food but only kill what they need.
 Their body stores fat and protein mean they don’t have to kill other mammals very often.

 A great example of this is the American Black Bear.
 They can go for about 100 days without eating, drinking, defecating, or even urinating when they are in hibernation.